pwhitbread/sh2probe/README.md

 # sh2probe

-Script to query a BT Smart Hub 2
+This is a bash script to query a BT Smart Hub 2 from the command line.
+For example to poll the assigned IPv6 address range.